campsd/academic-kickstart/content/publication/k-comm/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Obserable DMD post-processing procedure.'
+  caption: 'Measurement cost of a two-dimensional Fermi-Hubbard Hamiltonian.'
   focal_point: ""
   preview_only: false